SoCXin/doc/docs/Miscellaneous/core/unit_testing_blink.rst

 Setting Up the Project
 ----------------------

-1. Please navigate to the :ref:`core_quickstart` section and create the "Blink Project".
+1. Please navigate to the :ref:`wch` section and create the "Blink Project".
 2. Create a ``test`` directory in the project (on the same level as ``src``) and place a ``test_main.cpp`` file in it (the source code is located below).
 3. Run tests using the :ref:`stm32` command.